Vinz2008/C./README.md

 - [ ] Replace LogError with assert in verification that are garanteed to be true unless there is a bug in the compiler
 - [ ] Replace the globals variables by contexts (lexer context, compiler context that are global or passed to functions)
 - [ ] Get the target data layout from llvm (create functions for that) to get the alignement to calculate the reordering needed for struct members
-- [ ] Desactivate the warning for the struct reordering (especially in the std with struct that are accessible to C) (add extern before the struct or repr C after the struct keyword)
+- [x] Desactivate the warning for the struct reordering (especially in the std with struct that are accessible to C) (add extern before the struct or repr C after the struct keyword)
 - [ ] Add warnings for unused labels (and unused functions ?)
+- [ ] Make warnings longer (for example the warnings about the types not being the same in operators)
+- [ ] Replace some verification for identifiers by keywords verification
+- [ ] Add a custom cli flag for default repr for structs

 ## Benchmarks compared to other languages